saucelabs/sauce-docs/docs/orchestrate/saucectl-configuration.md

 The parent property containing all settings related to how tests are run and identified in the Sauce Labs platform.

 :::note
-`region` is mandatory and should be set either in the Sauce Config file or by using the `--region` flag.
+If you do not specify a region in your config file, you must set it when running your command with the `--region` flag.
 :::

 ```yaml